iitis/ec-qaoa-code/README.md

 ## Reproducing data

 The repository already contains the data used in the publications.
 To generate new samples, please follow the instruction below.
+Occasionally the code omits generating new data if old already exist - in such case please remove the old data.

 ### QAOA performance